A robot reaching for a Microsoft Excel logo, representing ways to automate Excel.

 Use Excel add-ins to customize your spreadsheets

 Excel add-ins can help automate tedious tasks in Microsoft Excel, streamlining workflows and saving time.
-They enhance Excel’s built-in features or add a completely new set of tools to your spreadsheets.
+They enhance Excel’s built-in features or add a completely new set of tools to your Excel sheet.
 These tools can automate processes like data entry, reporting, and more, making them a huge asset.
 Here are just a few examples of add-ins you can use to automate your Excel spreadsheets.

 1. Excel Power Tools: This add-in can combine multiple data sources into a single report, analyze data across multiple tables, and more.
 No more switching back and forth between sheets.